 The Shrine Room, converted from what was originally a garage and workshop, is lined and carpeted, with an altar alcove at one end.
 It seats over 50 people.
 The community meets here for regular weekly puja, meditation and dhamma talks.
 The Buddha image presiding over the shrine room was made and donated by renowned Sri Lankan sculptor, the Ven M Vipulasara Thera.
 Arrangements for its making were handled by Dr N Amarasinghe, who was able to personally take delivery of it in Sri Lanka.
 It was officially handed over during Sister Khema’s visit, and a special puja was conducted for its installation and to mark the end of its long journey.

 The grounds have many native plants and fruit trees, including feijoas, a kiwi-fruit vine, a persimmon and a fruiting cherry.
 The native plantings were started at the direction of Phra Khantipalo, who also laid out a garden plan to fit our Buddhist ideals.
 To this day, the Bodhi tree is one of the biggest attractions to the Vihara, the tree of enlightenment to which many visitors pay homage.
 It was a sapling donated to the ATBA by a Frank Blom, who brought the seeds from the Anuradhapura bodhi tree and nurtured the growth to about 4 feet.
 It was then blessed and planted by Ajahn Sumedho and Ajahn Viradhammo.
+In 2024, a major project was undertaken to provide wheelchair access to the Bodhi tree and improve the aesthetics of the garden.

 We hope the Vihara will long be the permanent base for the Theravada Dhamma in New Zealand.